Treatment

 A hernia occurs when an internal organ or tissue protrudes through a weakened area in the abdominal wall.
-Hernias can cause swelling, discomfort, pain, and sometimes serious complications if left untreated.
-Some hernias, most notably in patients with poor general health, may not be appropriate for surgery.
-Most however will be amenable to surgical repair and these treatments have advanced in recent years, providing effective solutions for individuals suffering from this condition.
+Hernias can be uncomfortable, cause swelling and pain, and sometimes can lead to serious complications if they are left untreated.
+In patients with poor general health, some hernias may not be able to be removed through surgery.
+Most cases, however, will be amenable to surgical repair and these treatments have advanced in recent years, providing effective solutions for individuals suffering from this condition.

 Surgical Hernia Repair